datajoedata/datajoedata/README.md

 I'm a aspiring Data Analyst

-Welcome to my GitHub profile!
+Welcome to my GitHub!
 Here you will find a collection of projects and repositories that showcase my skills.
 I am actively pursuing a career in data analytics, and this repository serves as a comprehensive overview of my expertise, with a particular focus on Python, SQL, and Power BI.

 About Me: